Optimal finite-dimensional probe states for quantum phase estimation: Introduction

+Finite-dimensional states is an important category of quantum states, especially in quantum metrology and quantum parameter estimation.
+Generally speaking, any state with a finite dimension can be referred to as the finite-dimensional state, which is very common in quantum mechanics for finite-dimensional Hamiltonians.
+Here in this paper, the finite-dimensional state is referred to the finite-dimensional state in Fock basis.
+This category of states includes some famous quantum states, such as the N00N state~\cite{Sanders1989,Boto2000} and twin-Fock state~\cite{Holland1993}, and have drawn attentions in many aspects~\cite{Vogel1993,Park2017,Boas2019,Lee2019}.

 For the sake of designing an optimal scheme for quantum phase estimation, the optimal probe state is the first step that needs to be explored~\cite{Dorner2009,Dobrzanski2009,Jarzyna2015,Liu2013}.
-In the $(N+1)$-dimensional Fock space, a general pure state can be written as $\sum^N_{i,j=0}c_{ij}\ket{ij}$ with $\ket{ij}$ a Fock state on two modes and $c_{ij}$ the corresponding coefficient.
-When the average photon number is unlimited, the optimal probe state for both linear and nonlinear phase shifts is just the NOON state $(\ket{0N}+e^{i\theta}\ket{N0})/\sqrt{2}$ with $\theta\in[0,2\pi)$ the relative phase.
-However, for a fixed average photon number $\bar{n}$, the NOON state $(\ket{0\bar{n}}+e^{i\theta}\ket{\bar{n}0})/\sqrt{2}$ may not remain optimal anymore, and what is the true optimal state in this case is still an open question.
-This question is particularly valuable today since the photon number of a realizable NOON state is very limited in current progress of experiments~\cite{Afek2010}.
-Hence, locating the optimal probe states in the finite-dimensional Fock space for a fixed average photon number and providing a complete estimation scheme accordingly are the major motivations of this paper.
+Regarding the single-mode finite-dimensional states, in 2012 Berry \emph{et al.}~\cite{Berry2012} found that with the vacuum-Fock superposition probe state, the precision limit of the phase can be enhanced by increasing the state dimension.
+Further in 2019, Lee \emph{et al.}~\cite{Lee2019} discussed the optimal finite-dimensional state for the estimation the phase with a fixed photon number, and found that it could overcome the performance of the squeezed vacuum state with the same average photon number.
+Regarding the quantum phase estimation in two-mode interferometry, notice that a general pure finite-dimensional state in this case can be written as $\sum^N_{i,j=0}c_{ij}\ket{ij}$ with $\ket{ij}$ an element of the two-mode Fock basis and $c_{ij}$ the corresponding coefficient.
+Here $N$ is the Fock number of the highest occupied Fock state of each mode.
+In the following $N$ will be referred to as the Fock dimension of the state (or Fock dimension in short).
+When the average total particle number $\bar{n}:=\expval{n}\in[0,2N]$ ($\expval{\cdot}$ represents the expectation) is unlimited, the optimal finite-dimensional probe state (OFPS) for both linear and nonlinear phase shifts is just the N00N state $(\ket{0N}+e^{i\theta}\ket{N0})/\sqrt{2}$ with $\theta\in[0,2\pi)$ the relative phase.
+However, for a fixed average particle number satisfying $\bar{n}\neq N$, the \noon state $(\ket{0\bar{n}}+e^{i\theta}\ket{\bar{n}0})/\sqrt{2}$ may not remain optimal anymore, and what is the true OFPS in this case is still an open question.
+The answer to this question is particularly valuable for the scenarios requiring limited particle number of the probe, such as the biological detections where weak light is required to avoid damaging the specimen~\cite{Taylor2013}, and cost-effective environments like the satellites~\cite{Lu2022a} or chips~\cite{Stokowski2023}.
+Therefore, locating the OFPS with a fixed average particle number for the phase estimation in quantum interferometry and providing a complete estimation scheme accordingly are the major motivations of this paper.